 It’s not uncommon for employers and recruiters to copy and paste emails into Facebook to screen a candidate.
 You should be very diligent about what it is you post online.
 You should aim to keep a tidy account with appropriate and uncompromising messages that won’t raise a red flag.
 Ideally, you should aim to apply with an email that is not associated with any of your social or forum channels.

-2- Boost your Linkedin profile
+2- Boost your LinkedIn profile

-Linkedin can be a powerful tool to back your CV.
-Linkedin has an amazing feature called ‘Apply With Linkedin’ which is seen as a God-send for a one-step application on online job boards.
+LinkedIn can be a powerful tool to back your CV.
+LinkedIn has an amazing feature called ‘Apply With Linkedin’ which is seen as a God-send for a one-step application on online job boards.
 They are also useful to remove the potential back-and-forth emails which can slow the application process.

-To power charge your Linkedin account, you can ask for recommendations from current and former employers and, if you are a good friend, give recommendations to others.
+To power charge your LinkedIn account, you can ask for recommendations from current and former employers and, if you are a good friend, give recommendations to others.

 3- Your portfolio

 You should never underestimate the power of a portfolio if you are studying a portfolio-driven role.
-WordPress allows users to build a website without the need of experience.
-With WordPress accounting for roughly 5% of the internet, its easy to see why.
+WordPress allows users to build a website without the need for experience.
+With WordPress accounting for roughly 5% of the internet, it’s easy to see why.
 By downloading different themes and plug-ins, you can customise your site to be as user-friendly as possible.
 Here, you should add your portfolio of work and you can even include a ‘about me’ section.
 If you are not in a portfolio-driven role, you can still create one to showcase your vast experience or knowledge in a certain field.

 4- Feature voluntary work